Aliases for FSCN1 Gene

 GeneCards Summary for FSCN1 Gene

 FSCN1 (Fascin Actin-Bundling Protein 1) is a Protein Coding gene.
-Diseases associated with FSCN1 include hodgkin's lymphoma, lymphocytic-histiocytic predominance and alk+ histiocytosis.
-Among its related pathways are MicroRNAs in cancer and Cytoskeletal Signaling.
+Diseases associated with FSCN1 include hodgkin lymphoma and hodgkin's lymphoma, lymphocytic-histiocytic predominance.
+Among its related pathways are MicroRNAs in cancer and DNA Double-Strand Break Repair.
 GO annotations related to this gene include poly(A) RNA binding and actin filament binding.
 An important paralog of this gene is FSCN2.

 UniProtKB/Swiss-Prot for FSCN1 Gene